 I would say Hämeenlinna is probably one of the most beautiful towns in Finland.
 If you have ever visited this Northern country, you might know we have nature around us pretty much everywhere we go.
 But only rarely is nature so easy to approach as it is in Hämeenlinna.
 It’s right there in the centre of the town.
 You can literally just go and touch it.

-246 square kilometers of the surface of Hämeenlinna is water.
-Why did I say the nature is right there in the town centre?
+246 square kilometres of the surface of Hämeenlinna is water.
+Why did I say nature is right there in the town centre?
 Because a lake called Vanajavesi is flowing through it.
 The best part is, there is a track along the beach which is perfect for walking, jogging and cycling.
-The views are absolutely fantastic; the lake on one side, the town park on the other side.
-What a perfect reason to enjoy some fresh air.
+The views are fantastic; the lake on one side, the town park on the other side.
+What an excellent reason to enjoy some fresh air.

-Hämeenlinna had such a great impact on us that on Sunday morning, while walking in the town centre, we found ourselves stopping in front of realtor’s window checking the selection and the price range of houses on sale.
-Well, maybe moving to Hämeenlinna is not an option right now, but at least the local people can be damn proud of their beautiful home town.
+On Sunday morning, while walking in the town centre of Hämeenlinna, we found ourselves stopping in front of a realtor’s window checking the selection and the price range of houses on sale.
+This is how much we fell in love with the town.